-IV: Quizzes
+III: Quizzes

-I will assign short reading quizzes sometimes.
+I will assign short reading quizzes each week on Canvas.
 They are "low-stakes" quizzes, which means that they aren't worth a lot of points individually, though they will add up through the course of the semester.
-I will announce the quizzes prior to the class meeting (not "pop" quizzes).